Isthmus of Panama: History

 The California Gold Rush, starting in 1849, brought a large increase in the transportation of people from the Atlantic to the Pacific.
-Steamships brought gold diggers from eastern US ports, who trekked across the isthmus by foot, horse, and later rail.
+Steamships brought gold diggers from eastern U.S. ports, who trekked across the isthmus by foot, horse, and later rail.
 On the Pacific side, they boarded Pacific Mail Steamship Company vessels headed for San Francisco.
 Ferdinand de Lesseps, the developer of the Suez Canal, started a Panama Canal Company in 1880 that went bankrupt in 1889 in the Panama scandals.
 In 1902–1904, the United States forced Colombia to grant independence to the Department of the Isthmus, bought the remaining assets of the Panama Canal Company, and finished the canal in 1914.